blueraleigh/blueraleigh.github.io/research/index.md

 The ability to accommodate among-linage phenotypic rate variation adds an important element of realism to stochastic models of trait evolution.
-In this work I modified the [BAMM](http://bamm-project.org) code base to work with a binary state character.
+In this work I modified the [BAMM](http://bamm-project.org) code-base to work with a binary state character.
 Interestingly, this model for among-lineage rate variation fails when transition rates are not constrained to be identical.
-The intuition for this failure is that each rate-shift event can allow one rate to become arbitrarily large and the other arbitrarily small, thereby guaranteeing the origin and persistence of a derived character state.
+The intuition for this failure is that each rate-shift event can allow one rate to become arbitrarily large and the other to become arbitrarily small, thereby guaranteeing the origin and persistence of a derived character state.
 The rate-shift mechanism itself introduces another way to observe an event of character state change!
 Read more [here](https://blueraleigh.github.io/research).